* If you are experiencing a medical emergency, call 911 immediately. *

-Indermeet S. Bhullar, MD, joined Orlando Health’s Department of Surgical Education as associate program director of the general surgery residency in 2014.
-Dr. Bhullar is also a critical care surgeon with Orlando Health Physicians Surgical Group.
-He is board certified in general surgery and surgical critical care with a sub-specialty in neuro-critical care, with additional Fellowship training in cardiothoracic surgery and nutrition.
+Indermeet S. Bhullar, MD, joined Orlando Health’s Department of Surgical Education as program director of the Acute Care Surgery Fellowship in 2014.
+Dr. Bhullar is a critical care surgeon with Orlando Health Medical Group Surgery.
+He is board certified in general surgery and surgical critical care and neuro-critical care, with additional Fellowship training in cardiothoracic surgery and nutrition.

 Dr. Bhullar earned his medical degree from the University of Alabama School of Medicine in 1994.
 Dr. Bhullar completed residency at the University Of California’s San Diego Medical Center, where he received honors for exemplary research projects and publications.
 Following his residency, Dr. Bhullar continued his education and advanced to Emory University’s adult cardiac surgery fellowship; Baylor University’s cardiac and thoracic fellowship; and a trauma and acute care surgery fellowship at Orlando Health.

 Following his postgraduate training, Dr. Bhullar served as an acute care surgeon for Sacred Heart Hospital in Pensacola.
 In 2009, he returned to medical education as the program director of the surgical critical care fellowship at the University of Florida College of Medicine in Jacksonville.